cmaksymenko/avalanchecms/README.md

 ## Overview

-Avalanche CMS is a specialized **CMS** for **managing, safeguarding and improving AI-generated art** efficiently.
+Avalanche CMS is a specialized **CMS** for **managing, safeguarding and publishing AI-generated art** efficiently.

-It offers a unified platform for tracking the progression of prompts, images, and creative choices in generative AI art, ideal for visual exploration and digital art creators.
-Integrated with AI-driven screening and automatic publication control, it safeguards creative processes, ensuring every generative AI image meets legal and community standards.
+It offers a unified platform for digital art creators to [mine image concepts](/docs/concept-mining.md), track progression of generative art prompts, images and creative choices, meet legal and community standards, and publish to the public.

 **The project is in its initial phase**, concentrating on local deployment, components, and tech.
 Progress updates will be shared over time.